Ex-Mente/auxi.0/doc/user/source/index.rst

 Tools
 -----
-This package contains modules, functions and classes used to provide tools to aid the engineer with calculations.
+This package currently only contains a single set of tools, namely for chemistry calculations.

 .. toctree::
    :maxdepth: 1